Pedro-Filipe/cardiac_DTI_colormaps/README.md

 This repository contains colormaps tailored for cardiac DTI.
 Please feel free to use them and also to commit your own suggestions.
 I am sure we as a community can considerably improve them.

-This repository was created after coming across several articles showing the shortcomings of the colormap "jet", by far the most used colormap in MR after grayscale:
+This repository was created after coming across several articles showing the shortcomings of the colormap "jet", by far the most used colormap in MR, after grayscale:

  - [How bad is your colour map?][1]
  - [The 'jet' colormap must die][2]
  - [matplotlib: choosing colourmaps][3]
  - [Rainbow Color Map Critiques][4]
  - [The "Which Blair project": a quick visual method for evaluating perceptual color maps][5]
  - [Why Should Engineers and Scientists Be Worried About Color?][6]

 ![jet colormap][image-1]
 *jet colormap*